nus-cs2113-AY2223S2/ip/docs/README.md

 ```
 delete 6
 _________________
-Got it.
-I've deleted this item:
+Finally, something that you don't need me to remind again.
 [E][ ] to sleep (from: 20-10-2020 12:00 PM to: 20-10-2020 03:00 PM)
-Now you have 5 items in the list.
+Now you have 5 items that I need to remember...
 _________________
 ```